Ashley Madison (drag queen)

 Ashley Madison is the stage name of Sean Glasson (born 25 December 1997), an Australian drag performer who competed on Season 3 of RuPaul's Drag Race Down Under.

 Early life and education

-Glasson was raised in Mooroopna and attended Mooroopna High School.
-He relocated to Melbourne at age 18.
+Glasson was raised in Mooroopna and attended Mooroopna Secondary College.
+They relocated to Melbourne at age 18.

 Career

 Glasson is a drag performer who competed as Ashley Madison on Season 3 of RuPaul's Drag Race Down Under.
-She impersonated Jesus for the Snatch Game challenge.
+They impersonated Jesus for the Snatch Game challenge.
 Ashley Madison is also a disc jockey and owns a jewelry business.
-She was first runner-up at the Miss Gay Australia Pageant and was named Belle of the Ball at the Drag Industry Variety Awards.
+They were first runner-up at the Miss Gay Australia Pageant and was named 'Belle of the Ball' at the Drag Industry Variety Awards.

 Personal life

 Glasson is based in Melbourne, and uses the pronouns she/they in drag and the pronouns she/he/they out of drag.